BAkinmarin/the-cleaning-hack/README.md

     - The 'Book Now' button is a convenient way of existing customers to schedule a deep clean visit with the Cleaning Hack or amend an existing booking.
 It is also handy for visitors who are less interested in perusing the contents of each page and just need a quote or wanting to ask questions.

 - The Cleaning Hack About Section
+    - The about section includes the company values and mission.
+    - This page exists to give visitors to the website - and potential customers - an idea into what the business stands for and expresses passion for cleaning.

 - The Cleaning Hack Services Section
+    - The services section includes a list of cleaning services offered and areas covered.
+It also incluces a cleaning guarantee so customers feel secure when booking with the Company.
+    - The 'Get Quote' button is a convenient way for potential customers to proceed to obtaining a cleaning estimate without the need to explore other sections if they do not wish to do so.
+This button directs visitors to the 'Contact' page.

+- The Cleaning Hack Gallery Section
+    - The gallery section showcases previous jobs completed by the Company.
+    - It contains hand-picked photos of hard to clean areas and appliances intended to demonstrate the technical prowess of the Company.

 - The Cleaning Hack Testimonials Section

-- The Cleaning Hack Gallery Section
+    - The testimonials section includes real client reviews ranging from recurring domestic cleans to commerical clients.

 - The Cleaning Hack Contact Section
+    - The contact section includes a form requesting prospective customers to provide their Full Name, Email Address and to select a County from the drop-down.
+Prospects are also asked if they have any pet and if there are any parking restrictions on their road.
+    - This page also includes a message box encouraging prospects to enter a brief description of their property i.e. number of bathrooms, bedrooms, etc. The prospect given the option to 'Send Message' or 'Clear Form'.

-## Features Left to Implement
+## Future Features

 ## Technology used

 #### HTML
->The backbone of website design and function; used to provide structure to the website.
+The backbone of website design and function; used to provide structure to the website.

 #### CSS
->Used to style the layout of each web page.
+Used to style the layout of each web page.

 #### Font Awesome
->Source of all the icons used in this project.
+Source of all the icons used in this project.

 #### Google Fonts
->Used to define the fonts used in the project (with the exclusion of the company logo).
+Used to define the fonts used in the project (with the exclusion of the company logo).
 Also used to compate and pair font-styles.

 #### Favicon.io
->Used to generate a favicon for the existing logo.
+Used to generate a favicon for the existing logo.

 #### Convert.io and Freeconvert.com
->Used in the conversion of files from jpeg and png to webp to aid in faster webpage loading.
+Used in the conversion of files from jpeg and png to webp to aid in faster webpage loading.

 ## Testing
->Project testing was done manually by myself, my partner, my sister and a couple friends from the Slack community.
+Project testing was done manually by myself, my partner, my sister and a couple friends from the Slack community.
 This was necessary to determine the usability, stability and responsiveness of the website and to gauage if the website is user-friendly.

 ### Testing Phase